input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.3.md

 enough for the users of the protocol.
 Nodes need the actual update data.

 A question we may have is, how often do we expect an update to occur?
-If this is not a recurrent operation, we should consider to leave it as an on-chain operation.
+If this is not a recurrent operation, we should consider leaving it as an on-chain operation.

-Alternatively, we could consider to add a permissioned batching service.
+Alternatively, we could consider adding a permissioned batching service.
 This is:
 - IOHK (and selected actors) could have a DIDs that can sign authorised batches.
 - Some drawbacks are the complexities added by a missing trust model on who can batch update events, and also complexities to handle data availability problems.